 Sometimes trout hold tight against the shoreline, or further out near a rock in the current.
 Trout more often hold just in front of a rock or several feet behind.
 Gravel bars, and submerge logs work similarly.

-With experience you will learn the preferred holding places in your local river.
+With experience, you will learn the preferred holding places in your local river.

-Lakes and Ponds.
+How To Fish Spinners in Lakes and Ponds.

 I am personally not a big fan of spinners in lakes or still water.
 Wary trout have sufficient time to check out the spinner before deciding whether to strike or not.